Estimated reading time: 5 minutes

 Insects in fruit trees cause a lot of concern for gardeners.
 Almost every week, one of our Grow Great Fruit members gets in touch saying something along the lines of “Help, there’s a bug on my fruit tree!”

-Back before we learned how to grow fruit organically, we took a different approach to insects.
+Back before we learned how to grow fruit organically, whenever we saw insects in fruit trees, we took a different approach.
 We treated them mostly with fear and suspicion, and we aimed to eradicate them, mainly with terrible toxic sprays.

 It might be hard to believe, but this is the standard way most farmers are taught how to grow food.
 These days, we take a different approach.